27-28 March 2015

 Longwood History Club

-Welcome to the Eighth Annual Longwood University Undergraduate Medieval Conference.
+Welcome to the Ninth Annual Longwood University Undergraduate Medieval Conference.
 The conference theme of "Meeting in the Middle" highlights the growing place of Longwood and Farmville as a hub of Medieval Studies.
 Not only have faculty and library resources been augmented of late, but Farmville itself is central to a growing web of medievalists in Virginia, West Virginia, North Carolina, and Maryland.
 In recent years, it has been our pleasure to see participants from almost the whole of the Atlantic coast.
 For that reason, we welcome back all of our friends who joined us last year, along with new attendees to a buffet of scholarship and collegial rejuvenation.

-This year's conference will also have the second competition for the best student paper.
+This year's conference will also have the third competition for the best student paper.
 The Abels-Johnson Award for Excellence is named for the two scholars who gave us examples of their own outstanding scholarship at the first of these conferences, back in 2007: Richard Abels of the United States Naval Academy and David Johnson of Florida State University.
 Interested students should contact either of the conference organizers so as to submit their manuscript in advance of the conference.
 The award will be announced on the Saturday of the conference after being judged by one of the plenary speakers.

 All of the panels on Friday (except the First Plenary Address) and Saturday will be held in the lower floor of the Chichester Science Building, with registration taking place in lobby at the back of the building facing the small quad.
 Chichester is building # 15 on the Longwood Campus Map (lower right corner).
 Parking for the entire conference has been reserved in the Wheeler Parking Lot, which is located on Griffin Boulevard across the street from the Chichester Science Building.
 There will be directional signs to assist you in locating the parking lot and the meeting facilities.